 As my father always said, actions speak louder than words.
 Though someone may talk a big game about how much they love you, their words mean nothing if they never follow through.
 To trust someone you have to know that they are reliable.
 That they mean what they say and say what they mean.
 That they’ll remember to pick you up from the airport and will always text when they’re running late from work.
 When someone is bailing all the time, full of excuses, and super flakey, it’s impossible to feel a sense of trust with them.

 While this may sound like a given, communication is a super important aspect of building trust.
 Your partner isn’t a mind reader, and while it may be annoying, sometimes you’re going to need to spoon-feed them about why you’re upset or what you need from them.
 Yet, being able to open up with someone and learning to really connect deeper with them is a great way to create an honest connection.
-When you and your partner know how to effectively communicate with each other (read: not yell and scream or be passive-aggressive) you can work through problems and better understand where each other is coming from.
+When you and your partner know how to effectively communicate with each other (not yell and scream or be passive-aggressive) you can work through problems and better understand where each other is coming from.

 When you and your partner can really feel for each other, you start to feel safe and held.
 After a long day at work or a big fight with your sister, knowing that your partner is going to care for you and be in the trenches with you lets you be vulnerable and open up to them.
-If your partner judges you or makes you feel needy or ashamed for feeling your feelings, it’s going to be impossible to feel a sense of trust and security.
+If your partner judges you or makes you feel needy or ashamed for feeling your feelings, it’s going to be impossible to feel a sense of security.